CPB FAQ

 Who pays for public media?

 Generally, individual contributions, primarily through membership donations, make up the largest share of public media stations’ revenue.
-CPB, through taxpayer support, is the largest individual source of funding for public media stations, as more than 70% of the federal appropriation goes directly to local public media stations.
+By law, CPB directs more than 70% of the federal appropriation to local public media stations, making CPB the largest individual source of funding for public media stations.
 Other sources of funding include state and local governments and educational institutions, philanthropic foundations and other non-profit organizations, private businesses, and private colleges and universities.

-Public media programming comes from a variety of producers including American Public Media, PRX, the National Multicultural Alliance, Fred Rogers Company, NPR, local stations such as GBH, WNET, WBEZ, and WNYC, as well as independent producers.
+Public media programming comes from a variety of producers, including American Public Media, PRX, the National Multicultural Alliance, Fred Rogers Company, NPR, local stations such as GBH, WNET, WETA, WBEZ, and WNYC, as well as independent producers.
 CPB funds but does not produce or broadcast programs.

 Public media stations are operated by a variety of Federal Communications Commission (FCC) license holders, including non-profit community organizations, public and private colleges and universities, local school districts and state governments.
-Each station has a local board of directors who hires the station general manager.
 By law, CPB cannot own, operate, or control any broadcast station.

 How many public media stations are there?